Ushasi Ray

-Ushasi Roy is an Indian TV actress and model.
-She is well known for her lead role as 'Ahona' in Star Jalsha's Milon Tithi as well as for playing the titular lead as 'Bokul' in Bokul Kotha.
-She has played the role 'Kadambini' in Zee Bangla's Kadambini.
-She recently made her debut in web series as 'Brinda' in Turu Love at Hoichoi.
-She also made her debut in cinema as Lakshmi in Iskaboner Rani which was aired on Zee Bangla Cinema.
-Sundarban er vidyasagar, Gobhir jwoler maach is her recent web series.
-Her upcoming movie name is "Ayurekha" & "Prantik".
-She studied in Kamala Girls' High School and graduated in from Asutosh College in Kolkata.
-She had started hosting some episodes of Zee Bangla Rannaghor not all but including Pohela Baishakh and others.
+Ushasi Roy is an Indian television actress and model.
+She is best known for playing the lead roles in Star Jalsha's daily soaps Milon Tithi and Bokul Kotha.
+She also played the lead role in Zee Bangla's daily soap Kadambini.
+Roy made her web series debut with Turu Love, streamed on Hoichoi.
+She made her film debut with Iskaboner Rani, which was aired on Zee Bangla Cinema.
+She had also hosted few episodes of Zee Bangla Rannaghor.

 Career

 Ushasi Ray started her career by playing the lead role in Star Jalsha's popular show Milon Tithi opposite to Jeetu Kamal.
 Then, she played a cameo role on Star Jalsha's Detective Show Jai Kali Kalkattawali.
 She also played the lead role in Zee Bangla's high ranking serial Bokul Kotha opposite to Honey Bafna.
 She also played the lead role in Zee Bangla's Kadambini opposite to Manoj Ojha.
 Her debut movie is "Ishkaboner rani" She also debut in web series name "Turu love" She also appeared in 2 more web series named "Byomkesh season 7(Chorabali) and Rudrabinar obhishaap as a Cameo.
-Her web series Sunderban er Vidyasagar is a Unique project.Her recent Web series " Gobhir jwoler Maach".
+Her web series Sunderban er Vidyasagar is a unique project.
+Her recent Web series "Gobhir jwoler Maach".